EncyclopediaRed/btcamp-87826/content/blog_01.md

           a variety of inspirations and angles to consider.
-In this blog post, we especially want to discuss Leap of Faith Assumptions, including growth and value hypothesis, pivot and persevere points, and metrics and feedback loop with our valued customers.<br /><br />
+In this blog post, we especially want to discuss Leap of Faith Assumptions, including growth and value hypothesis, pivot and persevere points, and metrics and feedback loop with our valued customers.

+          >

+          >

+          >

-          *"Hidden among these mundane details are a handful of assumptions that require more courage to state—in the present tense—with a straight
-          face: we assume that customers have a significant desire to use a product like ours, or we assume that supermarkets will carry our product.
+          > *"Hidden among these mundane details are a handful of assumptions that require more courage to state—in the present tense—with a straight face: we assume that customers have a significant desire to use a product like ours, or we assume that supermarkets will carry our product.
 Acting as if these assumptions are true is a classic entrepreneur superpower.
 They are called leaps of faith precisely because the success of the entire venture rests on them.
 If they are